liveforeverx/exrun/README.md

   - Distributed
     - [x] distributed tracing
     - [x] erlang distributed transport
-    - [ ] enviroments-based configuration (for easily multinode setup)
+    - [ ] environments-based configuration (for easily multinode setup)
     - [x] io output
-    - [x] possibility to implement own transportes(like file, tcp, zeromq), use formatters
+    - [x] possibility to implement own transports(like file, tcp, zeromq), use formatters
   - [ ] time feature  (Example, every 1 minute should be time printed or trace messages with, for correlation with other logs and so on)
   - [x] overflow protection as an option
   - CLI